ionic-team/stencil/STYLE_GUIDE.md

 ion-card-footer
 ```

 ### Component (TS class)

 The name of the ES6 class of the components SHOULD NOT have prefix since classes are scoped.
-There is not risk of collision.
+There is no risk of collision.

 ```ts
 @Component({tag: 'ion-menu'})